terraform-google-modules/terraform-google-iam/README.md

 ### Variables

-Following variables are the most important to control module's behavior:
+Following variables are the most important to control a submodule's behavior:

 - Mode